PhlexyUI/phlexy_ui_docs/README.md

 If you're adding a new component, use `bin/rails generate example_view`.
 This generates a new component example view and a basic component.

-e.g. `bin/rails generate example_view Card`
+e.g. `bin/rails generate example_view Menu Navigation`

 This will create:

-- app/views/examples/cards/show_view.rb
+- app/views/examples/menus/show_view.rb
-- app/views/components/examples/cards/basic_component.rb
+- app/views/components/examples/menus/basic_component.rb

+It will also append the component in `components.yml` file under the "Navigation" section and restart the server.

 **New example**